Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Method

 \subsubsection{Total loss}

-The global style contrastive learning can capture the global information, and the local matching contrastive learning distinguishes on a local level which may be useful for semantic segmentation requiring pixel-level discrimination.
-Therefore, our approach consists of these two parts, that is, the final loss is defined as follows
+Global style contrastive learning can capture global information, and local matching contrastive learning focuses on learning representations of local regions, both of which are important for semantic segmentation tasks.
+When only global style contrastive learning is available, the learned image-level representations are not optimal for semantic segmentation tasks; when only local matching contrastive learning is available, local regions will be over-distinguished, which tends to lead to features belonging to the same category being pushed further away.
+Therefore, our approach consists of these two parts, that is, the final loss is defined as follows:

-Where, $\lambda$ is the constant 0.5 in this work. $\mathcal{L}_G$ represents the global style contrastive loss in equation \ref{Global_loss}, which is only used to update the encoder network.
-And $\mathcal{L}_L$ represents the local matching contrastive loss in equation \ref{local_loss} , which can update both the encoder part and decoder part at the same time.
+where, in this work, $\lambda$ is the constant 0.5. $\mathcal{L}_G$ represents the global style contrastive loss in Equation \ref{Global_loss}, which is only used to update the encoder network.
+And $\mathcal{L}_L$ represents the local matching contrastive loss in Equation \ref{local_loss} , which can simultaneously update both the encoder and decoder.

-Furthermore, we provide \cref{alg:GLCNet} to describe our proposed GLCNet in detail.
+Furthermore, we provide Algorithm~\ref{alg:GLCNet} to describe our proposed GLCNet in detail.